coderkwan/nvim/README.md

-# Simple neovim configuaration for web developement
+# Simple neovim configuaration for web developement and beyond

 Includes:
 Autocompletion